tkayyyyys/siteminder/ReadMe.md

 * Very basic setup with two queues.
 One for messages and one for reply-to responses.

 * Currently if one email provider fails, the inital request causing the fail will get 'stuck'.
+  Resulting in the queue needing to be purged / deleted.

+* Limitations:
 * No expiration set on messages (TTL).
 In IRL scenario this should be set to avoid the queue filling up.
+See above 'stuck'.
 * NO deadletter queue.
-Ideally a retry with exponential back-off of should be set. unsticking 'stuck' msgs
+Ideally a retry with exponential back-off of should be set, thus Unsticking 'stuck' msgs

 * Responses are statusCode & statusMessage - retrieved from Mail API's.
 Verbosity of messages should be improved.
 * Rabbit MQ is provided as a service by https://www.cloudamqp.com/